Upward Fixation of the Patella

 - Can he be exercised at least 3 times per week?

 Are you looking for advice on how to address your horse’s or pony’s stifle issues?
+Are you asking yourself “does my horse have a locking stifle”?
 I get a number of emails every week with questions and will be happy to reply if you do not find an answer in this article.

 Please take your time, read the article and include all of the requested information in any email inquiries.
 This will save time and is the only way I can find time to respond.
 Thank you for understanding.